-Conversations with Child Steps International’s Founder and President, Tenneh Johnson Kemah
+Conversations on nonprofit capacity with Child Steps International’s Founder and President, Tenneh Johnson Kemah

 Tenneh Johnson Kemah is originally from Liberia.
 She left the country after the civil war broke out, when she was just a teenager.
 She promised herself that she would return, that she would be a part of healing her country – but she didn’t know how.
 In 2012, she founded Child Steps International to ensure that the rights of children in war-torn and impoverished countries are protected and that they have the opportunities they deserve to live prosperous and healthy lives in the places they call home.

-In this blog series, we chat with Tenneh about how pro bono has helped her organization grow and the innovative ways she engages skilled volunteers and her supporters to move her organization’s mission forward.
+In this blog series, we chat with Tenneh about how pro bono has helped her organization’s capacity grow and the innovative ways she engages skilled volunteers and her supporters to move her organization’s mission forward.